 Britain can also be a European gas hub.
-Its 56.1 bcma LNG import capacity is Europe's second largest after Spain, with further capacity under construction or being planned.78 Britain is also an important destination for Norwegian exports, with a 25.5 bcma pipeline from Norway that the British government has explored securing under a long-term contract.79
+Its 56.1 bcma LNG import capacity is Europe's second largest after Spain, with further capacity under construction or being planned.
+Britain is also an important destination for Norwegian exports, with a 25.5 bcma pipeline from Norway that the

+British government has explored securing under a long-term contract.

-Britain's gas exports totaled £3.4 billion in 2021, half to EU member state Ireland and the rest largely to Belgium and the Netherlands.80 By strengthening Britain's interconnections with the EU across the North and Irish Seas, and by reestablishing storage capacity, Britain can engage in close and profitable energy relations with its neighbors and strengthen regional energy diversification.
-Moreover, revived momentum on Ireland's Shannon LNG, a European Project of Common Interest long mired in legal battles, could enhance Irish energy security and free more gas to flow to the continent from Britain.81 xpanding gas storage in retired salt caverns, aquifers, and fuel depots is needed to bolster European energy security.
-Before the winter of 2022-23, the European Union prioritized filling storage, meeting objectives set under REPowerEU a month early.
-Ahead of future winters, the European Union must expand its 102 bcm of operational storage capacity, which covers only a quarter of its annual consumption.
-Greater storage volume can improve gas market fungibility, mitigate delivery bottlenecks, and accumulate supply in preparation for more challenging winters than that of 2022-23.
-Additional storage, along with new LNG import capacity, can also prevent vessels from being turned away from European ports, an occasional occurrence throughout 2022 because tankers were unable to secure offload slots.
-Finally, increased storage can enable more purchases at bottom market prices, as Europe seeks to tame energy inflation.
+Britain's gas exports totaled £3.4 billion in 2021, half to EU member state Ireland and the rest largely to Belgium and the Netherlands.
+By strengthening Britain's interconnections with the EU across the North and Irish Seas, and by reestablishing storage capacity, Britain can engage in close and profitable energy relations with its neighbors and strengthen regional energy diversification.
+Moreover, revived momentum on Ireland's Shannon LNG, a European Project of Common Interest long mired in legal battles, could enhance Irish energy security and free more gas to flow to the continent from Britain.